 Code of Ethics & Conduct

-- The safety of the public is our concern, and where possible and practical, we must provide assistance to those having difficulty by offering help which is appropriate under the circumstances and if it does not compromise the safety of our clients.
+- Where possible and practical, we should provide assistance to persons having difficulty by offering help which is appropriate under the circumstances.
+In providing assistance to others, we should avoid compromising the welfare of our clients.

-- We must always be aware of our own physical, technical, and experiential limitations.
-We must use routes and terrain that are within our expertise and capabilities.
+- We must be aware of our own physical, technical, and experiential limitations.
+We should use routes and terrain that are within our expertise and capabilities.

-- As AMGA guides, whether certified, aspirant, or student, and as instructors and Members, we are expected to work within the permit, certification, and aspirant requirements of the country and/or land agency in or under which we intend to work.
-We are also required to obey all laws, rules, and regulations applicable to our guiding or other activities.
-AMGA Members should represent themselves fairly and adequately.
+- We must work within the regulatory, permit, certification, and aspirant requirements of the country and/or land management agency in or under which we intend to work.
+We must obey all laws, rules, and regulations applicable to our guiding or other activities.